Lytronic/space-game/docs/Overview.md

 ## Scenes

 A scene is a collection of nodes arranged in a tree structure.
-When the game runs, the `TitleScreen` scene is loaded first, which upon pressing a key leads to the `game` scene.
-All other scenes are instantiated inside these two (e. g. in [SettingsScreen.cs](../scenes/ui/SettingsScreen.cs) where using scenes allows for reusing code since every scene with a script corresponds to a C# class).
+When the game runs, the `TitleScreen` scene is loaded first, which upon pressing a key leads to the load menu and eventually the `game` scene.
+From there, you regularly enter the `BuildMenu` screen which sends you back to the game.
+Other scenes may also be instantiated inside these two (e. g. in [SettingsScreen.cs](../scenes/ui/SettingsScreen.cs) where using scenes allows for reusing code since every scene with a script corresponds to a C# class).

 ## Other code